gopalgk139/Artist-website-Project/README.md

 This project is developed using HTML-CSS-JS-PHP-MYSQL.

-This website developed is basically for a Artists or sketchers.
+This E-commerce website developed is basically for a Artists or sketchers.
 This conatins a auction page for selling arts/drawings.
 There is a contact form.
 A Registration and login feature is also available.